Academic Policies-Student Status

 Whether you cancel or withdraw, any classes in which you are enrolled will be dropped from your schedule, and you will not be eligible to attend UC Berkeley until you are readmitted.

-Canceling : If you decide to cancel your registration, you must contact your advisor and cancel prior to the first day of instruction for the semester.
-You may cancel your registration via Tele-BEARS or by notifying the Office of the Registrar in writing prior to the first day of instruction.
-You may also go to the Office of Instruction and Student Affairs or Cal Student Central in 120 Sproul Hall to have your cancelation processed.
+Canceling: If you decide to cancel your registration, you must contact your advisor and submit a Withdrawal Request Form via Cal Central prior to the first day of instruction for the semester.
 No fees are involved in canceling your registration.
 If you plan to re-register in the future, you will be required to complete and submit an Undergraduate Application for Readmission with the appropriate fees.

-Withdrawing : Once instruction has begun, you cannot cancel your registration.
+Withdrawing: Once instruction has begun, you cannot cancel your registration.
 You must withdraw.
-If you decide to withdraw, you must first meet with your advisor and then the Lead College Advisor in the Office of Instruction and Student Affairs to complete a “Notice of Withdrawal.”
-We will provide you with valuable information and advice regarding your withdrawal.
+If you decide to withdraw, you must first meet with your advisor and then submit a Withdrawal Request Form via Cal Central.
 Please be aware that your withdrawal may impact your future readmission.
+Therefore, please be sure to communicate with your advisor of your plans to withdraw and when you anticipate returning to Cal.
 Anytime you do not attend for a semester and wish to return (unless you are part of the University’s Education Abroad Program), you will be required to complete an Undergraduate Application for Readmission .

 Medical Withdrawal : If you need to withdraw for medical reasons, you must first consult with University Health Services (UHS) in the Tang Center.
 We will be glad to work with you and UHS to help you with your medical withdrawal and future readmission.
 For more information, visit the UHS website .

 If you have canceled your registration, withdrawn from the university, or failed to enroll for the semester, you must apply for readmission to continue your coursework at UC Berkeley.
 The deadlines to apply for readmission are June 1 for the following fall semester and November 1 for the following spring semester.
-It is strongly recommended that you apply for readmission as soon as you know when you’ll return, and well in advance of these deadlines.
+It is strongly recommended that you apply for readmission as soon as you know when you’ll return, and well in advance of these deadlines, to secure the earliest possible registration time for the next semester.

-To be considered for readmission, you should consult with the Office of Instruction and Student Affairs before you apply.
-Then, complete the following checklist and mail all pieces to the Office of Instruction and Student Affairs:
+To be considered for readmission, you should consult your major advisor before you apply.
+Then, complete the following checklist and submit all pieces to the Office of Instruction and Student Affairs (firstname.lastname@example.org):

 - Undergraduate Application for Readmission

-- Program Planning Form, [provide link?] approved by your major advisor
+- Program Planning Form approved with your major advisor's signature

 - Official transcripts from any other institution(s) attended while away from the university